-- In the Profile Name field enter a descriptive name for the Session Manager and click Next - If the required Header is not shown, click on Add Header - Select Request-Line as the required header from the Header drop down menu - Select the required action from the Replace Action drop down menu, Next Hop was used for test
+- In the Profile Name field enter a descriptive name for the Session Manager and click Next - If the required Header is not shown, click on Add Header - Select Request-Line as the required header from the Header drop down menu - Select the required action from the Required Action drop down menu, Next Hop was used for test - If the Via Header is not shown, click on Add Header - Select Via as the required header from the Header drop down menu - Leave the Required Action at the default value of Auto - If the Record-Route Header is not shown, click on Add Header - Select Record-Route as the required header from the Header drop down menu - Leave the Required Action at the default value of Auto

 Note: The use of Next Hop results in the IP address being inserted in the host portion of the Request-URI as opposed to a domain name.
 If a domain name is required, the action Overwrite must be used for the Request-Line header with the required domain names entered in the Overwrite Value field.
-Different domain names could be used for the enterprise and the QSC network.
+Different domain names could be used for the enterprise and the Cable and Wireless network.

-To define Topology Hiding for the QSC SBC, navigate to Global Profiles → Topology Hiding in the UC-Sec Control Center menu on the left hand side.
+To define Topology Hiding for the Cable and Wireless SBC, navigate to Global Profiles → Topology Hiding in the UC-Sec Control Center menu on the left hand side.
 Click on Add Profile and enter details in the Topology Hiding Profile pop-up menu (not shown).

-- In the Profile Name field enter a descriptive name for the QSC SBC and click Next - If the required Header is not shown, click on Add Header - Select Request-Line as the required header from the Header drop down menu - Select the required action from the Replace Action drop down menu, Next Hop was used for test
+- In the Profile Name field enter a descriptive name for the Cable and Wireless SBC and click Next - If the Request-Line Header is not shown, click on Add Header - Select Request-Line as the required header from the Header drop down menu - Select the required action from the Replace Action drop down menu, Next Hop was used for test - If the Via Header is not shown, click on Add Header - Select Via as the required header from the Header drop down menu - Leave the Required Action at the default value of Auto - If the Record-Route Header is not shown, click on Add Header - Select Record-Route as the required header from the Header drop down menu - Leave the Required Action at the default value of Auto